-- (a) The extension, distribution, or sale of infrastructure or services beyond the boundaries of the City may be considered under the following circumstances: - (i) that development should take place in a contiguous manner.
-Infrastructure or
+(a) The extension, distribution, or sale of infrastructure or services beyond the boundaries of the City may be considered under the following circumstances:

-- servicing for non-contiguous development may be enabled where it can be demonstrated that there are no or limited impediments to infrastructure or servicing and there is a clear public interest; - (ii) the benefiting development is in alignment with the: - (A) Saskatoon North Partnership for Growth District Official Community Plan; (Revised - Bylaw No. 9855 -December 19, 2022) - (B) Saskatoon North Partnership for Growth District Official Community Plan District Land Use Map; and (Revised - Bylaw No. 9855 -December 19, 2022) - (C) Concept Plans or other detailed planning, where applicable. - (iii) the full capital and operating costs of the infrastructure and services being provided are recovered; - (iv) the nature or volume of the infrastructure or service being provided does not place limitations on the provision of infrastructure or services as established within the City's servicing strategy; and - (v) notwithstanding G5.3(2)(a)(iv), infrastructure or services may be provided where it has been established that there is sufficient time and opportunity to replace the capacity before it is needed within City boundaries.
-(Revised - Bylaw No. 9855 - December 19, 2022) - (b) Where infrastructure and/or services are extended beyond the boundary of the city, agreement(s) between the City and the municipality or other jurisdiction in which the benefiting development is located may be required. - (c) The City will coordinate its servicing strategies with the servicing strategies of regional partners. - (d) The City will work with regional partners to standardize approaches used to calculate development levies and servicing agreement fees and share information regarding these processes.
+- that development should take place in a contiguous manner.
+Infrastructure or servicing for non-contiguous development may be enabled where it can be demonstrated that there are no or limited impediments to infrastructure or servicing and there is a clear public interest; - (ii) the benefiting development is in alignment with the: - (A) Corman Park Saskatoon Planning District Official Community Plan; - (B) Corman Park Saskatoon Planning District Future Land Use Map; and - (C) Concept Plans or other detailed planning, where applicable. - (iii) the full capital and operating costs of the infrastructure and services being provided are recovered: - (iv) the nature or volume of the infrastructure or service being provided does not place limitations on the provision of infrastructure or services as established within the City's servicing strategy; and - (v) notwithstanding G5.3(2)(iv), infrastructure or services may be provided where it has been established that there is sufficient time and opportunity to replace the capacity before it is needed within City boundaries. - (b) Where infrastructure and/or services are extended beyond the boundary of the city, agreement(s) between the City and the municipality or other jurisdiction in which the benefiting development is located may be required. - (c) The City will coordinate its servicing strategies with the servicing strategies of regional partners. - (d) The City will work with regional partners to standardize approaches used to calculate development levies and servicing agreement fees and share information regarding these processes.